The Royal Tomb of Emperor Khai Dinh: a place where East meets West

 Then we access the third terrace to discover the temple of Thien Dinh.
-The highest place and the main construction of the necropolis, it consists of 5 adjacent rooms and 2 side rooms.
+The highest point and the main construction of the necropolis.
+It consists of 5 adjacent rooms and 2 side rooms.
 The access room is only open to guardian tomb soldiers.
 In front of it stands the temple of Khai Dinh, which contains the altar of worship and the portrait of the king.
 In the middle is the Buu An, the statue of the king and the altar of worship with the burial tablet of the deceased.
-You can admire beautiful mosaics of porcelain and crystal lining the walls.
+You can admire the beautiful mosaics of porcelain and crystal lining the walls.
 On the ceiling, you can see the painting of 9 dragons in the clouds ("Cuu Long an van") by artist Phan Van Tanh.
 In another room are exposed objects and photographs of the time, French porcelain and a bronze statue of Khai Dinh fondue in Marseille.

 How to get to the Emperor Khai Dinh Royal Tomb?

 By taxi, count a dozen euros for the return trip.
 From the city centre it takes about 25 minutes to get to Khai Dinh Tomb.

 on 30 Nov, 2023

 on 30 Nov, 2018